Find a Registered Dental Hygienist

 FOOTNOTES

-1 In Africa, the virus is also maintained in a sylvatic cycle involving non-human primates and forest dwelling mosquitoes.
+3 In Africa, the virus is also maintained in a sylvatic cycle involving non-human primates and forest-dwelling mosquitoes.

-3 Petechiae are red or purple spots on the mucosa or skin, which do not blanch to applied pressure, caused by extravasation of blood (i.e., hemorrhages).
+5 Petechiae are red or purple spots on the mucosa or skin, which do not blanch to applied pressure.
+They are caused by extravasation of blood (i.e., hemorrhages).
 Petechiae are pinpoint to pinhead in size (i.e., 1 to < 3 mm in diameter).

-4 Guillain-Barré syndrome (GBS) is rapid onset of muscle weakness caused by the body’s immune system attacking the peripheral nervous system, often following an infectious illness.
+8 Guillain-Barré syndrome (GBS) is rapid onset of muscle weakness caused by the body’s immune system primarily attacking the peripheral nervous system, often following an infectious illness.

 * Includes oral hygiene instruction, fitting a mouth guard, taking an impression, etc.